compbiozurich/UZH-BIO392/course-results/2023/Andrej Sievi /Genom Technologies.md

 ## Binary Alignment Map (BAM):
-The Binary Alignment Map is a more condenst presentation of SAM
+The Binary Alignment Map is a more condenst presentation of SAM and is used to represent aligned sequences.
+BAM files contain a header section and an alignment section.
+The Alignment are indexed and it is its purpose to find overlapping DNA Strands very fast.